MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

    :width: 300px
    :align: center

 .. warning:: As paths are drawn one after the other, images that contain overlapping paths are not correctly colored when a global opacity is applied.
 The rendering of these images will throw an exception.
-The images must be reworked to suppress overlapping, if the image needs to be drawn with a global opacity.
+The images must be reworked to suppress overlapping.

 Color Filtering
 ~~~~~~~~~~~~~~~

-A VectorImage object can be derived from an other VectorImage object, keeping the paths and transformations but updating the colors using a color matrix.
+A VectorImage object can be derived from another VectorImage object, keeping the paths and transformations but updating the colors using a color matrix.

-This color matrix is a 4x5 float matrix which is organized like that:
+This color matrix is a 4x5 float matrix.
+It is organized like that:

 - Each line is used to compute a component of the resulting color, in this order: red, green, blue, alpha.
-- The four first columns are multipliers applied to a component of the initial color, in this order: red,green, blue, alpha.
+- The four first columns are multipliers applied to a component of the initial color, in this order: red, green, blue, alpha.
 - The last column is a constant value.

 Let A, R, G, B be the components of the initial color and the following array a color matrix: